 Caramelized onions are a favorite but take a long time to make right.
-For this reason, I always try to make a little bit extra.
+For this reason, I always try to make extra.

-They’ll keep for 4-5 days in the fridge but you can also freeze them to use in soups or casseroles at a later date!
-I find the easiest way to freeze them is to place them in a freezer bag and press them so they are flattened.
-Once frozen, you can break off pieces and add them to your recipe directly from frozen!
+They’ll keep for 4-5 days in the fridge but can also be frozen to use in casseroles at a later date!
+The easiest way to freeze is to place in a freezer bag and press until flattened.
+Once frozen, break off pieces and add them to your recipe directly!

 I generally label them with the amount of raw onion that was cooked, this allows me to use them as a guide for recipes calling for caramelized onions!

-- 6 large onions approx. 2lbs, any kind (I prefer white onions)
+- 6 large onions approx. 2 pounds, any kind (I prefer white onions)

 - 3 tablespoons unsalted butter